ostinelli/gin.io/docs/models.md

 # Models

-In Carb, you define all of your databases in the config file `./config/database.lua`.
+In Carb, you define all of your databases in the file `./db/db.lua`.

 These databases can then be accessed in the various model files located in `./app/models`, where you can implement helper methods to store and query data into and from these databases.